Why Isn't My Plant Growing

 Rule out water, light, and soil conditions before changing your full routine.

-Compare related guides for how much light do indoor plants need lux guide, how to fertilize indoor plants if symptoms overlap.
+Compare related guides for how much light do indoor plants need lux guide, how to fertilize indoor plants, compare overwatering and root stress if symptoms overlap.

 ⚡ Fastest next step: Review light exposure and root-zone moisture behavior before changing fertilizer.